oriandemarco/oriandemarco/README.md

 -  Hi, I’m Orian :)
--  I’m a sophomore majoring in Computer Science at Nova Southeastern University
+-  I’m a sophomore majoring in Information Technology at Nova Southeastern University
 -  I have a strong interest in web design and user experience
 -  I’m currently learning how to build my first website and I’m looking to collaborate on web development projects
 -  You can reach me at orianhdemarco@gmail.com